status-im/nim-style-guide/src/00_introduction.md

 The latest version of this book can be found [online](https://status-im.github.io/nim-style-guide/) or on [GitHub](https://github.com/status-im/nim-style-guide/).

-This guide currently targets Nim v1.6.
+This guide currently targets Nim v2.0.

 At the time of writing, v2.0 has been released but its new garbage collector is not yet stable enough for production use.
-It is advisable to test new code with both `--mm:gc` and `--mm:orc` (the default) in the transition period.
+It is advisable to test new code with both `--mm:refc` and `--mm:orc` (the default) in the transition period.

 <!-- toc -->